Laurence L'Estrange

-Laurence Percy Farrar L'Estrange OBE (10 September 1912 – 18 August 1990) was a British diplomat who served as the United Kingdom’s Ambassador to Honduras from 1969 to 1972.
-His diplomatic career spanned the mid-20th century with postings across Latin America, the United States, and Asia.
+Laurence Percy Farrar L'Estrange OBE FRSA (10 September 1912 – 18 August 1990) was a British diplomat who served as the United Kingdom’s Ambassador to Honduras from 1969 to 1972.

 L'Estrange was ambassador in Tegucigalpa, capital of Honduras, during the 1969 Football War between Honduras and El Salvador.
 L'Estrange also held various consular and diplomatic appointments, including in Manila, Philippines, and Denver, Colorado.

 Early life

 L'Estrange was born on 10 September 1912 in Costa Rica to William Samuel (1877–1956) and Louisa Knights Farrer.
 William had been born in Etah, British Raj and Farrer was born in Guadalupe, Costa Rica.
+L'Estrange was educated at Shoreham Grammar School and the University of London.

 L'Estrange married Anne Catherine Whiteside in 1935 in Caracas, Venezuela.
 They had two sons, Larry (1934–2007) and John (1937–2022), born in England and Venezuela respectively.
-Larry L'Estrange became a professional rugby player, capped for Ireland.
+Larry L'Estrange was a distinguished British paratrooper and later became a professional rugby player, capped for Ireland.

 Diplomatic career

+L'Estrange began his diplomatic career at the British Embassy in Caracas, Venezuela, in 1939, where he served as Acting Vice-Consul in 1941 and 1942.
+He resigned and joined the Royal Air Force, serving from 1943 to 1946.
+L'Estrange rejoined the His Majesty's Diplomatic Service in 1946 serving as Vice-Consul in Málaga, Spain, and Second Secretary in San Salvador in 1949.

-By the early 1950s, Laurence L’Estrange was assigned to the United States.
-He was appointed Vice-Consul in Chicago in January 1953, a role that placed him in charge of British consular affairs for a broad Midwestern region (covering numerous Illinois counties, as well as parts of neighbouring states).
+By the early 1950s, Laurence L'Estrange was assigned to the United States.
+He was appointed Chargé d'Affaires in 1952 and later Vice-Consul in Chicago in January 1953, a role that placed him in charge of British consular affairs for a broad Midwestern region (covering numerous Illinois counties, as well as parts of neighbouring states).

-After a couple of years in Chicago, L’Estrange’s career took him to Southeast Asia: he served at the British Embassy in Manila, Philippines, as a First Secretary (Commercial).
-By 1958, he was the First Secretary (Commercial) in Manila and was instrumental in promoting British trade interests in the Philippines.
-In the Queen’s Birthday Honours of 1958, L’Estrange was appointed an Officer of the Order of the British Empire (OBE) in recognition of his diplomatic service.
+After a year in Chicago, L'Estrange was appointed First Secretary (Commercial) in Manila and was instrumental in promoting British trade interests in the Philippines.
+In the Queen’s Birthday Honours of 1958, L'Estrange was appointed an Officer of the Order of the British Empire (OBE) in recognition of his diplomatic service.
 This award highlighted his contributions during the Manila posting and solidified his standing within the Foreign Service.
+L'Estrange later served as First Secretary (Commercial) in Lima, Peru, in 1958 and later Chargé d'Affaires in 1961.
+He was seconded to the Western Hemisphere Exports Council, where he led the Latin American division in 1962.